Darkle/MarkSearch/README.md

       - ![Screenshot Of MarkSearch Desktop Updated Notification]({{ '/assets/screenshots/screenshots-optimized/MSupdateNotification.png' | relative_url }})

+      - If you click the "Go To Download Page", it will open the download page in your browser.
+If you click "Skip This Update", it will not pester you again for this update.
+If you close the update window without clicking any of the buttons, it will show the update window again in a week or the next time you run MarkSearch.

       - Note: once you have downloaded the update, remember to exit MarkSearch first before you install the new version.
 To exit, just right-click the MarkSearch icon in the system tray (or left-click the MarkSearch icon in the menu bar if you're on MacOS), then click on "Quit MarkSearch".

   - #### Browser Extension: